akashacms/pdf-document-construction-set/README.md

 * Generating figure/img/caption structures for images
 * Generating caption tag for tables
 * Optional support for MultiMarkdown tables
+* Merging multiple PDFs and images into a PDF
+* Extracting pages from a PDF
+* Resizing a PDF from one page size (e.g. A4) to another (e.g. US Letter)
+* Manipulate PDF metadata

 # Project setup and Installation